griffio/griffio.github.io/_posts/2021-02-12-Atomic-Kotlin-Review.md

 A couple of the main improvements are addition of [null safe types](https://kotlinlang.org/docs/null-safety.html) and removal of the Java Generics implementation with a [new type system](https://kotlinlang.org/docs/generics.html) somewhat borrowed from C Sharp (in and out variance) and Scala's (Any and Nothing) hierarchy

-**Intentionally blending** the styles, and covered in this Book, of Imperative mutable data, Class Object Orientated Data, Functional Algebra to manipulate data in Lamdbas and collections
+**Intentionally blending** the styles, and covered in this Book, of Imperative mutable data, Class Object Orientated data, Functional Algebra to manipulate data in Lambdas and collections

 If you haven't been a programmer across the century, migrating from one language to another, there are some notes about where languages features and constructs originated in Kotlin